 - Regional differences in the climate response of coniferous trees in Arctic climate conditions

-Kristina V. Akulinina, Alexander V. Kirdyanov, Vladimir V. Kukarskih, Alexey I. Kolmogorov, Victoria V. Agapova, Alberto Arzac
+Kristina V. Akulinina1, Alexander V. Kirdyanov1,2, Vladimir V. Kukarskih1,3, Alexey I. Kolmogorov1,4, Victoria V. Agapova1, Alberto Arzac1

+1 Siberian Federal University, 79 Svobodnii, Krasnoyarsk 660041, Russia

+3 Sukachev Institute of Forest SB RAS, Federal Research Center ‘Krasnoyarsk Science Center SB RAS’, Akademgorodok, Krasnoyarsk, 660036, Russia

+3 Institute of Plant and Animal Ecology, Ural Branch, Russian Academy of Sciences,

+Yekaterinburg 620144, Russia

+4 North-Eastern Federal University, 58 Belinsky str, Yakutsk 677027, Russia

 Abstract

 An increase in temperature in high latitudes will lead to changes in the water balance and thermal regime of permafrost soils, which will affect the structure and functioning of plant communities in northern ecosystems.
 A method for studying the response of plant communities to environmental and climate changes is dendroclimatic analysis of the radial growth of trees.
-The article presents the results of such an analysis for the trees Pinus sylvestris, Larix sibirica , Larix gmelinii and Larix cajanderi, growing in a zone of continuous permafrost in six areas within the Arctic Circle.
+The article presents the results of such an analysis for the trees Pinus sylvestris L., Larix sibirica , Larix gmelinii and Larix cajanderi, growing in a zone of continuous permafrost in six areas within the Arctic Circle.

 A correlation analysis was carried out between tree ring width indices and climate indicators for the period from 1966 to 2021.
 The results showed that the main factor limiting the radial growth of trees in all study areas is air temperature, mainly in June and July.
 Sliding correlations showed that in recent decades there has been an increase in the influence of temperature anomalies on tree growth, especially under conditions of increasing average daily temperature.
 This indicates potential changes in the structure of plant communities and their adaptation to new climatic conditions.
 It was also noted that an increase in temperature in the summer months leads to a more pronounced positive dynamics of radial growth, which may be associated with improved photosynthetic processes and increased water availability under conditions of permafrost thawing.
 In conclusion, the results emphasize the importance of further research aimed at assessing long-term changes in northern ecosystems in response to global warming.